digihunch/korthweb/README.md

 * Security with Istio (Peer Authentication/mTLS, Authorization Policy)
 * Deploy observability addons (Prometheus, Grafana) for Istio
 * Use bitnami Helm chart to deploy PostgreSQL
-* Build your own Helm Chart to deploy apps
+* Build your own Helm Chart to deploy Orthanc
 * GitOps with FluxCD for Continuous Deployment

 To get started, you need a Kubernetes cluster.
 My *[real-quicK-cluster](https://github.com/digihunch/real-quicK-cluster)* project has guidance to provision a demo cluster real quick (with a couple commands).
 Apart from a cluster, you will also need the following tools on the client side: